agilecustoms/release/README.md

 ![Cover](docs/images/cover.png)

-Main use case - microservices that hold application code and infrastructure code (like Terraform).
+Main use case — microservices that hold application code and infrastructure code (like Terraform).
-Since Terraform is distributed as source code via git tags, the action uses git tags as source of truth for versioning.
+Since Terraform is distributed as source code via git tags, the action uses git tags as a source of truth for versioning.
-It generates new version based on current git tags and SemVer commit tags `#patch`, `#minor`, `#major`, then publishes artifacts and pushes git tags so your artifacts and git tags are in sync.
+It generates a new version based on current git tags and SemVer commit tags `#patch`, `#minor`, `#major`, then publishes artifacts and pushes git tags so your artifacts and git tags are in sync.

 This table shows supported artifact types and features: